codeenigma/ce-deploy/roles/tests/tests_lhci/README.md

-# LHCI run
+# LHCI tests
 Step that runs LHCI against the codebase.
 Requires LHCI and Google Chrome to be installed on the web server or container.
 This can be done with ce-provision, see:

 * https://github.com/codeenigma/ce-provision/tree/1.x/roles/lhci

-This role is automatically present in preset ce-dev images on Docker Hub so you can just use `lhci_run` for local testing directly.
+This role is automatically present in preset ce-dev images on Docker Hub so you can just use `tests/tests_lhci` for local testing directly.

 For more information on LHCI, see https://github.com/GoogleChrome/lighthouse-ci/blob/main/docs/getting-started.md